-Our hiring partners in Charlotte, Chicago, Dallas, Los Angeles, New York and Washington DC are heavily involved in recruiting law students to join Katten’s summer associate program.
+Our hiring partners in Charlotte, Chicago, Dallas, Los Angeles, New York and Washington, DC. are heavily involved in recruiting law students to join Katten’s summer associate program.
 We have asked them to share their responses to frequently asked questions regarding life at Katten, navigating the recruiting process, Katten’s summer associate program and what makes their legal market unique.

 Navigate by clicking on the hiring partner names below: